MontrealAI/AGI-Alpha-Node-v0/README.md

   </a>
 </p>

 AGI Alpha Node v0 is the owner-controlled intelligence engine that braids on-chain authority, libp2p runtime governance, and a fully provisioned observability wall.
 Every surface is tuned so the owner can pause, retune, or redirect the platform in a single transaction while the CI wall keeps the repository deployment-ready.
 The node is designed to act as the decisive intelligence substrate for high-stakes orchestration while keeping owner override levers visible, auditable, and safe to trigger.
+The canonical token contract is anchored at `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa` (18 decimals) so treasury, staking, and governance always remain under explicit owner command.

 ---